alexkarargyris/gaze_ml_2023/index.md

 advantages: from the neuroscientific perspective to understand biological mechanisms better, from the AI perspective to equip agents with the ability to mimic or predict human behavior and improve interpretability and interactions.

-With the emergence of immersive technologies, now more than any time there is a need for experts of various backgrounds (e.g., machine learning, vision, and neuroscience communities) to share expertise and contribute to a deeper understanding of the intricacies of cost-efficient human supervision signals (e.g., eye-gaze) and their utilization towards by bridging human cognition and AI in machine learning research and development.
+With the emergence of immersive technologies, now more than any time, there is a need for experts from various backgrounds (e.g., machine learning, vision, and neuroscience communities) to share expertise and contribute to a deeper understanding of the intricacies of cost-efficient human supervision signals (e.g., eye-gaze) and their utilization towards bridging human cognition and AI in machine learning research and development.
 The goal of this workshop is to bring together an active research community to collectively drive progress in defining and addressing core problems in gaze-assisted machine learning.